-- name: Name of the executor task. - pool-size: Number of executor threads per member for the executor. - durability: Durability of the executor. - capacity: Capacity of the executor task.
-0 means Integer.MAX\VALUE.
+- name: Name of the executor task. - pool-size: Number of executor threads per member for the executor. - durability: Number of backups in the cluster for the submitted task; default is 1. - capacity: Executor's task queue capacity; the number of tasks this queue can hold.